blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 ### 6.5 Low-power strategy

-The Cygnet STM32L4 host MCU is powered off entirely between wakes — not merely sleeping in a low-power mode, but physically de-energized by the Notecard's ATTN pin gating the Notecarrier CX's 3.3V host rail.
-This means every 30-second cycle consists of ~100–200 ms of active host execution followed by ~29.8 seconds of zero host draw.
+The Cygnet STM32L4 host MCU is powered off entirely between wakes, not merely sleeping in a low-power mode, but physically de-energized by the Notecard's ATTN pin gating the Notecarrier CX's 3.3V host rail.
+This means every 30-second cycle consists of ~100–200 milliseconds of active host execution followed by ~29.8 seconds of zero host draw.

 After each sample cycle, `sleepHost()` serializes the `PillboxState` struct into the Notecard's flash memory via `NotePayloadAddSegment` and `NotePayloadSaveAndSleep`, then issues `card.attn` in sleep mode.
 The Notecard cuts host power for `poll_sec` seconds and then re-asserts ATTN, which re-powers the host rail.
 From the firmware author's perspective, the sleep call is a single function invocation; from the patient's perspective, the device is simply always on.

 The Notecard itself remains powered continuously and idles at approximately 8–18 µA between cellular sessions.
-Cellular sessions — triggered by `sync:true` open events or the scheduled outbound timer for queued summary notes — draw several hundred milliamps for the duration of the transmission (typically under 30 seconds) and then return to idle.
+Cellular sessions — triggered by `sync:true` open events or the scheduled outbound timer for queued summary Notes — draw several hundred milliamps for the duration of the transmission (typically under 30 seconds) and then return to idle.

 ### 6.6 Retry and error handling